carpentries/instructor-training/_episodes/05-memory.md

 cognitive load by choosing formative assessments that are narrowly focused and by considering potential distractions in what you display during instruction.

-### Using Formative Assessments for Guided Practice
+### Using Formative Assessments for Memory Management

 There are
 many different types of exercises that can focus attention narrowly and help to avoid cognitive overload.